KarimMesallam/CogniTrade/README.md

 - **LLM tests:** Tests for LLM integration and decision making
 - **Backtesting tests:** Tests for the backtesting engine functionality
 - **Database tests:** Tests for database operations and data persistence
+- **Database Integration tests:** Tests for the database integration layer that connects trading functions with data storage
+- **Integration tests:** Tests for the integration between main trading functions and the database system

 ## Future Improvements